Where To Drink Martinis And Glare At People14 places in LA where you can drink martinis and judge other people in peace.

-Musso & Frank has been open for a century and is one of the only restaurants in town where fannypack-ed tourists and old men complaining about Eisenhower’s foreign policy live in complete harmony.
+Musso & Frank has been open for a century and is one of the only restaurants in town where fannypack-ed tourists and old men complaining about Nixon's foreign policy live in complete harmony.
 To put it frankly, this Hollywood steakhouse is one of the most bizarre restaurants in LA, and while you don’t need to rush to eat any of the food, sitting at the bar and drinking the most iconic martini in LA is a must.
 Stirred and served with a sidecar on chilled ice, it’s a technically perfect martini that’s been served the same way for decades, and one that makes gravity tricky after just half a glass.

 There are plenty of reasons you need to be eating at Lawry’s—spinning salads, prime rib the size of an infant, and your server who just introduced herself as “Mrs. Butterworth.”
-But one thing that often gets overlooked is their Meat & Potato martini - Chopin potato vodka, a touch of dry vermouth, and a prime-rib-and-horseradish-stuffed olive garnish.
-It’s one of the most over-the-top martinis in LA, but in case you couldn’t tell from the chandeliers and giant oil paintings of nondescript monarchs hanging on the walls, that’s the name of the game at this Beverly Hills original.
+But one thing that often gets overlooked is their “Meat & Potato” martini: Chopin potato vodka, a touch of dry vermouth, and a prime-rib-and-horseradish-stuffed olive garnish.
+It’s one of the most over-the-top martinis in LA, but in case you couldn’t tell from the chandeliers and never-ending dining rooms, that’s the name of the game at this Beverly Hills spot.

 Sometimes we lie awake at night thinking about how much our lives have benefitted from Jones Hollywood.
-The casual Italian restaurant on Santa Monica Blvd. is the kind of place you can take anybody for any kind of night, and they’ll walk out happy.
-But whether you’re there on a first date, eating late-night pizza with friends, or trying to find the right ice-breaker for that person standing at the bar, ordering The Dirty Sue martini is a requirement.
+The casual Italian restaurant on Santa Monica Blvd. is the kind of place you can take anybody, and they’ll walk out happy.
+But whether you’re there on a first date, eating late-night pizza with friends, or trying to find the right ice-breaker for that person standing at the bar, ordering “The Dirty Sue” martini is a requirement.
 It’s briny, olive-y, and the exact amount of liquid encouragement you need to land that ice-breaker.

 There isn’t a cocktail we love drinking more with actual ghosts than a martini, and that’s why you’ll often find us at Geoffrey’s.
 This sprawling seafood graveyard on the far end of the Malibu coastline has been around since the 1940s, and at one point, counted Frank Sinatra, Marilyn Monroe, and JFK as regulars.
-We not saying you’ll be visited by one of them after a few rounds of martinis (there’s an entire martini menu), but we’re not not saying that, either.
-If you get hungry, go for the grab cakes, which might not attract any spirits, but are still really good.
+We’re not saying you’ll be visited by one of them after a few rounds of martinis (there’s an entire martini menu), but we’re not not saying that, either.
+If you get hungry, go for the crab cakes, which might not attract any spirits, but are still really good.

 Plain and simple, there’s no place in LA—or the world—like the Magic Castle.
-This membership-only magician’s club/dinner theater in Hollywood is famously inaccessible (you can only get in if you get invited by a member, a.k.a. a magician), but if you’re able to score a reservation, prepare to embark on a wild night of up-close magic, talking mechanical owls, and fiercely strong cocktails.
-While their Old Fashioned (named in honor of member Neil Patrick Harris) will always be the house specialty, don’t skip the Manifesto Martini.
-Not only does it have Jägermeister in it, there’s a high chance that the guy making it for you has a bird of prey hiding in his jacket.
+This membership-only magician’s club/dinner theater in Hollywood is famously inaccessible (you can only get in if you get invited by a member, a.k.a. a magician).
+But if you’re able to score a reservation, prepare to embark on a wild night of up-close magic, talking mechanical owls, and fiercely strong cocktails.
+While their Old Fashioned (named in honor of member Neil Patrick Harris) will always be the house specialty, don’t skip the “Manifesto Martini.”
+Not only does it have Jägermeister in it, there’s also a high chance that the guy making it for you has a bird of prey hiding in his jacket.